How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Blue track – Best suited for experienced hikers* Focusing entirely on the coastline, this track offers constant panoramic views of the national park and the Calanque D’En-Vau beach.
 It does however, require more climbing.

-You can still get a beautiful view of the National Park’s rock formations and the beach.
+You will still get a beautiful view of the National Park’s rock formations and the beach.
 Just turn left when you hit a fork in the road.
 From there, you can walk along the coastline where the blue path usually takes you.

 Calanque D'En-Vau in Marseille